-Day 7 is the last day of missions, and for me, it only included two missions to see since I needed to drive back down to Southern California.
-For you, I would still recommend keeping today to only two missions as it lets you explore some other areas then drive back to San Francisco or where ever else your itinerary is taking you.
-Also, in Sonoma, you have the opportunity to visit both the oldest winery in California and a winery with a missions museum, so you need time for both of those as well.
+Day seven is the last day of my missions road trip, and it only included two missions since I needed to drive back down to Southern California.
+For you, I would still recommend keeping today to only two missions as it lets you explore some other areas, then drive back to San Francisco or where ever else your itinerary is taking you.
+Also, in Sonoma, you have the opportunity to visit both the oldest winery in California and a winery with a California Missions museum, so you need time for both of those as well.
 Without further ado, the last day on your El Camino Real road trip.

 - 46 miles between the missions, then wherever you need to go next

 - Read about all 21 of the California Missions here